- Student AffairsStudent Affairs

-If a student suspects his/her password has been compromised it should be changed immediately.
-This can be done by going to any college web page and using the website search to find the Change/Manage password link.
-Students who forget their passwords can go to the Help Desk in Seeley Mudd during college business hours and have an IT staff member assist them.
+If a student suspects his or her password has been compromised, it should be changed immediately.
+This can be done by going to www.amherst.edu/go/password.
+Students who forget their passwords can go to the Help Desk in Seeley Mudd during College business hours and have an IT staff member assist them.
 They must present their College ID.

-All student residence halls have hardwired Ethernet and/or wireless network (802.11a/b/g/n) connections for accessing the Amherst network and the Internet.
+All student residential halls have hardwired Ethernet and/or wireless network (802.11a/b/g/n) connections for accessing the Amherst network and the Internet.
 Devices using the wired and wireless networks must be registered.
-Students should not bring their own routers or wireless access points — these can interfere with the College network and even prevent other computers from getting to the Internet.
-Directions for setting up computers to use the college network are available on the IT website.
+Students should not bring their own routers or wireless access points—these can interfere with the College network and even prevent other computers from getting to the Internet.
+Instructions for registering computers, mobile and other devices to use the College network are available on the IT website.

-Wireless networking is available in most areas of all campus buildings, as well as major outdoor areas (Freshman Quad, Valentine Quad, Webster Circle, Pratt Field, Gooding Field and the softball field).
+Wireless networking is available in campus buildings as well as major outdoor areas (Freshman Quad, Valentine Quad, Webster Circle, Pratt Field, Gooding Field and the softball field).
 Most outdoor locations provide access via faster 802.11ac connections.

-IT services available to students are listed on the IT web site The college’s computer vendors offer students the opportunity to purchase computers at a discount.
-See the IT website for details.
+A complete list of IT services available to students is on the IT website’s IT Services page.
+Select the tab “By Audience,” then select “Students.”
 While IT staff will help a student fix an operating system, virus or networking problem, they are not authorized to repair hardware.
 Therefore, IT strongly urges every student to purchase an extended hardware warranty from his or her computer vendor.

-Students having problems with their computer operating systems, viruses or spyware or the Amherst network may call the IT Help Desk at (413) 542-2526 to get help over the phone or visit the IT Help Desk on the first floor of Seeley Mudd.
+Students having problems with their computer operating systems, viruses, spyware or the Amherst network may call the IT Help Desk at (413) 542–2526 or visit the IT Help Desk on the first floor of Seeley Mudd.

-Public computers for the college community’s use are located in the Seeley Mudd Center for Creative Technology, the Robert Frost Library’s A Level, Keefe Science Library and the Music Library.
-All facilities have Windows and Macintosh systems running Microsoft Office and many other applications, such as EndNote, PhotoShop, Illustrator and InDesign.
-Animation, video and GIS applications are available in specialized computer labs.
+Public computers for the College community’s use are located in the Seeley Mudd Center for Creative Technology, the Robert Frost Library’s A Level, Keefe Science Library and the Vincent Morgan Music Library.
+All facilities have Windows and Macintosh systems running Microsoft Office and many other applications, such as EndNote, Photoshop, Illustrator and InDesign.
+Animation, video and GIS (geographic information systems) applications are available in specialized computer labs.
 Professional-quality scanners are available in Seeley Mudd and on the A Level of Frost Library.

 Some academic departments have their own computer labs for classes or for student use.
 In many cases, these computers run software that is required for a course or special study and that is not available for students to install on their own computers.

-The Amherst College ID is used in all campus dining facilities and for access to residence halls, athletic facilities, select classrooms and special functions.
+The Amherst College ID is used in all campus dining facilities and for access to residential halls, athletic facilities, select classrooms and special functions.
 The ID also allows students to check out books at the Amherst College Library and all the other Five College libraries.
-Off campus, the ID card entitles students to discounts at movie theaters and with many local merchants.

-Students may use their ID cards as a debit card on campus by depositing funds to create an AC Dollar$ account.
+Students may use their ID cards as debit cards on campus by depositing funds to create an AC Dollar$ account.
 The account operates on a declining balance system and may be used at any time.
 An ID card with AC Dollar$ may be used to purchase food and services from select locations.
 All campus dining facilities accept ACDollar$ for food purchases outside of the normal meal plan.
 More than half of all campus vending machines, all dorm laundry machines and the photocopiers in the library have card readers that accept ACDollar$.
-Deposits to ACDollar$ may be made at several convenient locations on campus, by mail and by phone.
-Find more information about deposit options online.
+Deposits to ACDollar$ may be made by credit card, by mail and by phone.
+Find more information about deposit options.